payskyCompany/paybutton-sdk/README.md

 ```
 3. In your build.gradle file in app level in dependencies{} add
 ```
-implementation 'com.github.payskyCompany:paybutton-sdk:2.0.5'
+implementation 'com.github.payskyCompany:paybutton-sdk:2.0.6'
 ```
 4. Sync your project.

-Note: version 2.0.5 may not be the last version check Releases in github to get latest version.
+Note: Version 2.0.6 may not be the last version check Releases in github to get latest version.

 ## :rocket: Deployment
 1. Before deploying your project live, you should get a merchant ID and terminal ID from our company.